Maximum residue levels for thiabendazole

 What is changing?

-The proposed reductions to thiabendazole MRLs on avocados and papayas are set out in Table 1.
+The recent reductions to thiabendazole MRLs on avocados and papayas are set out in Table 1.

-The reductions to thiabendazole MRLs that apply since September 2023 are shown in Table 2.
+The reductions to thiabendazole MRLs that have applied from September 2023 are shown in Table 2.

-In addition, the limit of determination (LOD, the lowest level that can be detected using the most modern and reliable analytical methods) for all muscle and fat products from swine/ sheep/ equine/ other farmed terrestrial animals, except bovine and goat, are reduced to 0.01 mg/kg.
+In addition, the limit of determination (LOD) for all muscle and fat products from swine/ sheep/ equine/ other farmed terrestrial animals, except bovine and goat, is reduced to 0.01 mg/kg.
+(The LOD is the lowest level that can be detected using the most modern and reliable analytical methods.)

 Why?